prabhakarkandel33/MiniOS/README.md

-# MiniOS
+# MyOS

-A hobby 32-bit kernel for the i686 architecture.
-It includes interrupts, virtual memory, basic user mode support, a RAM filesystem, and several core OS subsystems.
+MyOS is a hobby 32-bit operating system for the i686 architecture.
+It is built with a freestanding cross-compiler and runs in QEMU for development and testing.

 ## Features